mlunadevops/Proxmox-Backup-Server-Tools/2.creating user/README.md

 Use Case
 Use this script when you need to connect a Proxmox VE (PVE) node to your Backup Server.
 Instead of sharing the master password, you create a unique user for that specific node and its designated storage.

+Logic & Flow
+The script uses these variables to perform two main actions:

+User Creation: Uses $NEW_USER and $NEW_PASS to register the account.

+Permission Assignment: Uses $DATASTORE and $NEW_USER to link the account to a specific storage area with the DatastoreBackup role.